 Dry matter production

 The data on total dry matter production of various maize genotypes were recorded and given in table 1.
-The dry matter production of all the maize hybrids was significantly influenced by the application of silicon fertilizers.
+The application of silicon fertilizers significantly influenced the dry matter production of all the maize hybrids.
 The highest dry matter production (DMP) of all the maize hybrids was reported with the application of 150 kg Si ha-1 as calcium silicate (13.3 g pot -1).
-Among the genotypes COH (M)8 recorded the highest DMP (13.3g pot -1) followed by CMH12-586 (13.1g pot -1), The lowest DMP was registered with no silico applied pots (contrl) in NK6240 (9.60g pot -1) and CMH15-005 (9.84g pot -1).
-The increased DMP might be due to the beneficial effect of Si which is known to promote the growth of maize seedlings and eventually contributed for increasing the dry matter of maize hybrids which was also reported by Yang et al. (2008) for its essentiality in plant growth and development.
-Further Si is also known to make the plants to stand erect which helps in effective utilization of sunlight.
-This further helped in improved translocation of nutrients which ultimately increased the dry matter production (Patil, 2017).
+Among the genotypes, COH (M)8 recorded the highest DMP (13.3g pot -1) followed by CMH12-586 (13.1g pot -1).
+The lowest DMP was registered with no silicon applied pots (control) in NK6240 (9.60g pot -1) and CMH15-005 (9.84g pot -1).
+The increased DMP might be due to the beneficial effect of Si, which is known to promote the growth of maize seedlings and eventually contributed to increase in dry matter of maize hybrids, which was also reported by Yang et al. (2008) for its essentiality in plant growth and development.
+Further, Si is also known to make the plants to stand erect, which helps in effective utilization of sunlight.
+This further helped in improved translocation of nutrients, which ultimately increased the dry matter production (Patil, 2017).

-An attempt was made to understand the relationship between dry matter production and root volume which revealed that DMP is positively correlated with root volume (r = 0.973**, Fig. 1).
-Also, relationship between DMP with relative water content of the genotypes were also assessed and found a linear relationship between them as well (r = 0.935**, Fig. 1).
+An attempt was made to understand the relationship between dry matter production and root volume, which revealed that DMP is positively correlated with root volume (r = 0.973**, Fig. 1).
+Also, the relationship between DMP with a relative water content of the genotypes were also assessed and found a linear relationship between them as well (r = 0.935**, Fig. 1).

 Figure 1: Relationship of dry matter production with relative water content and root volume